open-life-science/internships/call-templates/index.md

 **Call template:**  [GitHub](final-presentation-practice) [HackMD](https://hackmd.io/@yoyehudi/r1D4lxtPBv)

   - Students are reminded of the feedback exerise we did last call
-  - Students present for five minutes, practicing what they'll share with the whole InterMine community at the end of the month
+  - Students present for five minutes, practicing what they'll share with the whole OLS community at the end of the month
     - Each other student provides one bit of positive feedback and one suggestion to improve for each talk.

 ### Final Evaluation Period: **Final presentations**

-**Who attends:** All the InterMine community is invited.
+**Who attends:** All the OLS community is invited.
 **Call template:**  [GitHub](final-presentations) [HackMD](https://hackmd.io/@yoyehudi/SkNXYlYvB)

   - Students present their refined presentations, with a strict 5-minute time limit.